 The PDO Thread Lift is a minimally invasive technique that can be performed by a dermatologist or nurse injector that uses collagen-stimulating threads inserted under the skin of the cheeks, jaw, brows, or neck to lift the underlying tissues.
 Swelling and discomfort last about two weeks, though you can return to work the day after the procedure.
 While the PDO Thread Lift is less invasive, there are rare potential complications in that the thread can pucker, be visible, or even poke out of the skin.

 Thermage® is another technique and uses radiofrequency energy to tighten and contour the skin by stimulating collagen production.
-The procedure is mild and, at the end of the treatment, there should be no swelling or bruising.
+The procedure is mild, and, at the end of the treatment, leaves little to no swelling or bruising.
 However, its efficacy is not nearly as strong as a facelift’s and some patients have reported not seeing any benefits.
 Further, it can take up to six months to see improvement.
-Thermage® can be combined with a facelift, PDO Thread Lift, or dermal fillers to amplify benefits.
+Thermage® can be combined with a facelift, PDO Thread Lift, or dermal fillers to amplify its benefits.

 With a facelift’s invasive surgical techniques and drastic changes, it is ideal for people who can allow time for recovery, are in good health, and are looking for the most dramatic change.
-Unlike dermal filler which is temporary, facelifts are not reversible.
-A facelift’s effects can wear over the years from gravity and the natural aging process, but its effects last significantly longer than dermal filler’s promised six months to two years of results.
-In contrast, dermal fillers are better options for those looking for quick, non-invasive, and smaller touch-ups.
+Unlike dermal filler – which is temporary – facelifts are not reversible.
+A facelift’s effects can wear over the years from gravity and the natural aging process, but its effects last significantly longer than dermal fillers promised six months to two years of results.
+In contrast, dermal fillers are a better option for those looking for quick, non-invasive, and smaller touch-ups.